getdish/dish/docs/nate.md

 biggest impact changes before sending:

+- location <=> url
 - Voting, tagging, commenting improvements
+  - threading on comments is the only way you get discussion which leads to clarfiication, which is both what keeps people around and what allows us to get much richer info
-- map fixes
+- itself
-  - clicking a single point when not on search page should nav to restaurant itself
 - make map more alive
   - colors by category (cuisine?)
   - hovering a single restaurant should drop a pin on the map where it is